Blacklisting vs. Whitelisting

 Updated: Apr 7

-Protecting systems and data from malicious software and the intrusion of unauthorized users and applications is the objective of any cyber-security initiatives.
+Protecting systems and data from malicious software and the intrusion of unauthorized users and applications is the objective of any cybersecurity initiative.
 Two of the tools in this arsenal are Blacklisting and Whitelisting.
-Both of these approaches can be implemented as a perimeter defense technique (through configuration of network security devices to block/allow access to certain listed URLs), can be used to allow or deny applications from being installed or executed and/or can be used to grant or deny access to systems, networks and infrastructure.
+Both of these approaches can be implemented as a perimeter defense technique (through configuration of network security devices to block/allow access to certain listed URLs), that can be used to allow or deny applications from being installed or executed and/or can be used to grant or deny access to systems, networks, and infrastructure.

 Today, we will discuss Blacklisting vs Whitelisting and the differences and benefits of each.